eotter-beep/gpumanager/README.md

 # Installing

-Open Command Prompt and then type in python install.py
+Open Command Prompt and then type in python installer.py

-Click Start Install
+Click Start The installer

 ## Launching